Demographics of Malaysia

-The Malaysian population is growing at a rate of 1.94% per annum as of 2017.
-According to latest projection of the 2010 census, the fertility rates of the 3 largest Malaysian groups are as follows: Malay/Bumiputera: 2.4 children per woman, Chinese: 1.4 children per woman and Indian: 1.8 children per woman.
-Malay fertility rates are 40% higher than Malaysian Indians and 56% higher than Malaysian Chinese.
-Population projections in 2017 show that the Malays and Bumiputeras comprised a total of 68.8% of the total population, Chinese 23.2% and Indians 7.0%.
-The Chinese population has shrunk proportionally from 1957, when it was about 40% of Malaya, although in absolute numbers they have increased around threefold by 2017 in Malaysia (2.4 million in 1957 to 6.6 million in 2017, the later figure include East Malaysia) but have been dwarfed by the fivefold increase of Malays (from around 3.1 million in 1957 to 15.5 million in 2017).
+As of 2017, Malaysia's population was growing at an annual rate of 1.94 percent.
+Based on projections from the 2010 census, fertility rates among the three largest ethnic groups were estimated at 2.4 children per woman for Malays and Bumiputeras, 1.8 for Indians and 1.4 for Chinese.
+Malay fertility rates were about 40 percent higher than those of Indians and 56 percent higher than those of Chinese.
+By 2023, Malays and other Bumiputeras made up 69.9 percent of the population, while Chinese and Indians comprised 22.8 and 6.6 percent respectively.

-Demographic trends and key rates
+Although the absolute number of Chinese increased from 2.4 million in 1957 to 6.6 million in 2017, their proportion of the population has declined since independence, when they formed around 45 percent of Malaya.
+In contrast, the Malay population grew from approximately 3.1 million in 1957 to 15.5 million in 2017.
+Due to various socioeconomic factors, including differences in fertility rates, migration trends and policy dynamics, the share of non-Malay and non-Bumiputera communities, such as the Chinese and Indians, has gradually declined since 1957.

+Population size and structure

-Censuses were taken in Malaysia in 1970, 1980, 1991, 2000 and 2010.
-The total population is around 28.3 million according to the 2010 census.
+Censuses were taken in Malaysia in 1970, 1980, 1991, 2000, 2010, and 2020.
+The total population is around 32.4 million according to the 2020 census.
 The population distribution is highly uneven, with some 20 million residents concentrated in Peninsula Malaysia.
 74.7% of the population is urban.
 Due to the rise in labour-intensive industries, Malaysia is estimated to have over 3 million migrant workers, which is about 10% of the Malaysian population.
 The exact numbers are unknown: there are a million legal foreign workers and perhaps another million unauthorised foreigners.
 The state of Sabah alone had nearly 25% of its 2.7 million population listed as illegal foreign workers in the last census.
 Sabah based NGOs estimate that out of the 3 million population, 2 million are illegal immigrants.

 Additionally, according to the World Refugee Survey 2008, published by the US Committee for Refugees and Immigrants (USCRI), Malaysia hosts a population of refugees and asylum seekers numbering approximately 155,700.
 Of this population, approximately 70,500 refugees and asylum seekers are from the Philippines, 69,700 from Burma, and 21,800 from Indonesia.
 The USCRI named Malaysia as one of the ten worst places for refugees on account of the country's discriminatory practices toward them.
 Malaysian officials are reported to have turned deportees directly over to human smugglers in 2007, and Malaysia employs RELA, a volunteer militia, to enforce its immigration law.